venera111/pixelizer/README.md

 # pixelizer
 “Pixelated blur” effect and anonymize faces with OpenCV, Python and ffmpeg

+You can use this code for any image and video formats.
+For example, bmp, jpeg, png, mp4, avi etc.

 To launch the project:
 1. Creation of virtual environment
 ```